Here is our list of the top causes of employee turnover.

 Bare minimum pay and benefits inspires minimal effort and loyalty.
 Yet even the most devoted employees may leave if presented with a more attractive offer.

 How to fix it: Conduct regular compensation reviews to ensure your pay and benefits are consistent with industry standards and comparable to competitors.
 Give employees regular raises and chances to review and negotiate compensation, and be clear about the timing of these opportunities.
 If you cannot give higher wages, then make up for the pay gaps through ancillary incentives.
-Check out our guide to employee perks and benefits for more tips.

 5. Absence of camaraderie